 Yellow Dock Roots

-Yellow Dock, Rumex crispus, is also known as curly dock, sour dock or narrow dock.
-It is a widespread naturalized plant throughout the temperate world including North America, southern South America, New Zealand and parts of Australia.
+Yellow Dock, Rumex crispus, is a widespread naturalized plant throughout the temperate world including North America, southern South America, New Zealand, and parts of Australia.

 25 of 36

 Greenwood, Genista tinctoria, is a low mounding plant with snapdragon-like electric yellow spring flowers.
-Blooms are incredibly showy and last for 3-6 weeks depending upon the weather.
-The bright green arching stems produce a yellow dye bath with boiling water.Continue to 26 of 36 below.
+Blooms are incredibly showy and last for three to six weeks depending upon the weather.
+The bright green arching stems produce a yellow dye bath when boiled in water.Continue to 26 of 36 below.

 26 of 36

-Hickory trees, Carya, can be found from China to India to the United States to Canada and Mexico.
+Hickory trees, Carya, can be found from China and India to the United States, Canada, and Mexico.
 Hickory flowers are small, yellow-green catkins produced in spring.
 The fruit is an oval nut enclosed in a four-valved husk, which splits open at maturity.

-The leaves produce a brilliant yellow show in the autumn and if boiled with water in quantity with salt added produce a bright yellow dye.Continue to 27 of 36 below.
+The leaves produce a brilliant yellow show in the autumn and if boiled in a large quantity with salted water produce a bright yellow dye.Continue to 27 of 36 below.

 27 of 36

 Mullen, Verbascum thapsus, is most commonly considered a weed.
-It is native to Eurasia but was introduced to the U.S. by early settlers.
+It is native to Eurasia but was introduced to the United States by early settlers.

 Mullen is a biennial that grows only leaves the first year and then flowers and dies the second year.
 During the first year, it can produce 18-inch long wooly gray leaves that form a bushel basket-size rosette.
 The roots and leaves when combined with boiling water produce a pale yellow dye bath.Continue to 28 of 36 below.